kai-tub/rico-hdl/README.md

 The resulting output will provide significantly higher throughput than the original remote sensing images (patches) and should be used instead of the unprocessed dataset.
-The data is encoded in a DL-library independent format, ensuring flexible use.
+The data is encoded in a DL-framework independent format, ensuring flexible use.
 Concretely, the image files are converted into the [safetensors][s] format and stored inside the [LMDB][LMDB] key-value database.